-Getting to Ischia
+How to Get to Ischia

 Ischia is 18 miles from the nearest city on the Italian mainland, Naples.
 Like Procida, most visitors to the island arrive at the airport in Naples and transfer by ferry.

 Where to stay on Ischia

 Sandra raved about the fabulous Miramare Castello, a 5-star hotel with sweeping views of the Aragonese Castle and Sorrento Bay.
 But sadly, it was booked up solid during our stay.

-From Ischia Porto we meandered along the main street lined with shops and restaurants until we arrived at the beaches of Ischia Ponte.
+From Ischia Porto, we meander along the cobbled main street lined with shops and restaurants until we arrive at the beaches of Ischia Ponte.

-Originally built by a tyrant from Sicily, Hiero I, the fortress changed hands between the Neopolitan and Roman forces for many years.
+Originally built by a tyrant from Sicily, Hiero I, the fortress changed hands between Neopolitan and Roman forces for many years.

 Today, visitors to the castle can enjoy a glimpse into Ischia’s history as well as an interesting (and somewhat disturbing) medieval torture museum and terrific views from the top.

 A visit to this island citadel is a must for anyone visiting the island.